Funeral and Memorial Services at Nulkaba

-St. Patrick’s of Nulkaba is available for memorial services and is located across from the Cessnock cemetery and has a crematorium on site.
-The chapel can accommodate up to 130 people for your memorial or remembrance service.
+St. Patrick’s of Nulkaba is available for Memorial Funeral services and is located across from the Cessnock cemetery and has a crematorium on site.

 Having cared for the local and wider community for generations, the advice and knowledge of the team at St. Patrick’s of Nulkaba will ensure your memorial service for a loved one is truly special.
 While no one has the ability to take away the pain you feel, you can take comfort in the knowledge that you will receive the very best care, personal attention and guidance every step of the way.